 Celebrating 35 Years of Restoring and Enhancing Lincoln Park

-As Chicago’s first park conservancy, we assist the Chicago Park District through private support, additional labor, and dedicated resources to focus on specific sites or projects that otherwise wouldn’t be possible.
-As we celebrate our 35th year, our goal is to expose more people to our work and inspire them to help Lincoln Park.
-No matter how you do it, we hope you will join us in one or more ways below as we build toward another 35 years (and more) of restoring and protecting Lincoln Park’s art, architecture, and nature!
+As Chicago’s first park conservancy, we assist the Chicago Park District through private support, labor, and dedicated resources to focus on specific sites or projects that otherwise wouldn’t be possible.
+As we celebrate our 35th year, our goal is to bring more people to our work and inspire them to help Lincoln Park.
+No matter how you do it, we hope you will join us in one or more ways as we build toward another 35 years (and more) of restoring and protecting Lincoln Park’s art, architecture, and nature!

-Our valued members are our front-line supporters and contributors.
-Member dues provide consistent, reliable support to help us realize our mission each day across Lincoln Park.
+Our members are our front-line supporters and contributors.
+Member dues provide consistent, reliable support to help realize our mission each day across Lincoln Park.
 Our individual giving program allows our most dedicated members to make an even deeper connection with—and contribution to—our mission.
 It’s a family affair!
 Learn more about Lincoln Park Conservancy membership and individual giving programs.

-The final piece of the 35th Anniversary Campaign’s fundraising goal will allow the Conservancy to create an operating reserve to help us strengthen our operations and expand our breadth and focus into our next 35 years.
+The last piece of the 35th Anniversary Campaign’s fundraising goal will allow the Conservancy to create an operating reserve to strengthen our operations and expand our breadth and focus into our next 35 years.
 From Osterman Beach to Ohio Street Beach and all the wonders in between, Chicago’s largest and most visited park needs the Conservancy’s support.
 Currently, need and demand far exceed our capacity.
 We need you to help us help Your Park.
 Your support of the 35th Anniversary Campaign will ensure that all parts of Lincoln Park benefit from the Conservancy’s help.

 Contributions can be one-time or pledges over time.
 The Conservancy also accepts stock transfers and IRA/401k distributions, providing additional tax benefits to contributors.
 Contribute to the 35th Anniversary Campaign.